Here are all of the abortion debates happening this week in US courts and statehouses

-Abortion opponents are trying again to implement restrictions in the latest round of court and legislative action on the divisive issue.

-This round of efforts centers on states that have considered bans before and a policy that's been bouncing around federal courts.

-Here are key things to know about the latest developments in the saga of how abortion policy will settle after the U.S. Supreme Court last year overturned Roe v.
+Lawmakers in South Carolina passed an abortion ban while a judge in Montana was weighing restrictions there in the latest developments in the shifting landscape of law since the U.S. Supreme Court last year overturned Roe v.
 Wade and the nationwide right to abortion.

 PURPLE STATE POLICY

-Since the Dobbs ruling last year, tighter abortion restrictions have been enacted in most Republican-controlled states and protections of abortion access have gone into effect in most that are dominated by Democrats.
+Since the Supreme Court's Dobbs ruling, tighter abortion restrictions have been enacted in most Republican-controlled states and protections of abortion access have gone into effect in most that are dominated by Democrats.

-But there hasn't been such a uniform story in the 11 states with divided government control.
+In the 11 states where government control is divided between Republicans and Democrats, the story has not been so uniform.
 Virginia has kept its status quo, for instance, while Vermont has adopted a constitutional amendment to preserve abortion access and Louisiana and Kentucky have bans in place.

 Change came quickly in North Carolina in April when one state lawmaker flipped from Democrat to Republican, giving the GOP enough votes to override gubernatorial vetoes.

-Lawmakers promptly passed a ban that's less restrictive than most — allowing abortion for the first 12 weeks of pregnancy, which would be among the least restrictive of the new bans.
+Lawmakers promptly passed a ban that's less restrictive than most — allowing abortion for the first 12 weeks of pregnancy.
 Democratic Gov. Roy Cooper vetoed it.
-But lawmakers on Tuesday overrode that veto and the new law is set to take effect July 1.
+But lawmakers on May 16 overrode that veto, so the ban will take effect July 1.
+The new law includes several other provisions that medical experts have criticized, including more medical and paperwork requirements for physicians, new licensing requirements for abortion clinics and increasing how many times patients must make an in-person visit to a physician ahead of obtaining the abortion pill.

 COURT ARGUMENTS ON AN ABORTION PILL

-Most of the legal battles on abortion since the Supreme Court's Dobbs decision in 2022 have centered on whether individual state constitutions protect the right to abortion.
+Most of the legal battles on abortion since the Dobbs decision in 2022 have centered on whether individual state constitutions protect the right to abortion.

 An anti-abortion group sued seeking to rescind the U.S. Food and Drug Administration's 2000 approval of mifepristone, one of two drugs used in combination in most medication-induced abortions in the U.S.

 A federal judge in Texas agreed.
-The New Orleans-based 5th U.S. Circuit Court of Appeals is hearing arguments Wednesday on the matter.
+The New Orleans-based 5th U.S. Circuit Court of Appeals heard arguments last week.
 In the meantime, the U.S. Supreme Court has said that mifepristone can remain on the market.
 It is already barred from being used in abortions, with some exceptions, in states with bans in place.

-An immediate response from the circuit court is unlikely.
+It's not clear when the appeals court will rule.
 The case is expected to return to the nation's top court eventually.
 The Texas-based case could be merged with one in Washington, where another federal judge ruled last month that mifepristone restrictions cannot be rolled back in a group of Democrat-led states that filed lawsuits.

 Credit: AP

-Note: This story was published on May 23.
-It was updated on May 24 to correct the list of states where self-managed abortions are illegal.
-They are Nevada and South Carolina, not South Carolina and Texas.